soham2002/Premier-League-Predictor/README.md

 ## Contributing

 If you would like to contribute to this project, please follow the standard GitHub flow: fork the repository, create a branch, make your changes, and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README to include any additional information, instructions, or details specific to your project.
-Good luck with your English Premier League match outcome forecasting!